Kneckter/HAProxySetup/README.md

-# HAProxy Setup for Mapping
+That's# HAProxy Setup for Mapping

 This guide will assist you in setting up HAProxy as a load balancer for multiple proxy endpoints.
 ## Notes and Warnings